Shelfy

 Some links are time-sensitive:

-• Current: Relevant now, may decay (news, trends)
+• Current: relevant now, may decay (news, trends, year-specific guides)

 Tag or organize accordingly.
-Archive temporal when done.
+Archive temporal items when the period ends.

-Group related links as a "stack" for specific purposes:
+Group related links as a stack for a specific purpose:

 • "Everything for presenting data" → 5 visualization tools